You’ve found someone who’d make a great employee for your business, but you suspect the job candidate wants too much money.

 Another option: Offer to pay for a candidate’s professional certifications or advanced training.

-Particularly if the candidate currently works for a larger organization, it may appeal to them that they can work across an entire project rather than being siloed, as is typical with a big company.
+Particularly if the candidate currently works for a larger organization, it may appeal to them that they can work across an entire project rather than being siloed, as can happen with a big company.
 Your potential employee may find it attractive that they can work on every phase of a product from concept to testing through launch.

 But be aware: While candidates want recognition and appreciation for their work, there comes a time when words are not enough.
 Eventually, you’ll have to follow through with a promotion or growth opportunity.
 If you don’t, there’s a good chance they’ll look elsewhere.

 You shouldn’t give up on a candidate who wants a higher salary than you have budgeted.
-Think about what makes your company different from the competition and sell the candidate on it.
+Remember, when seeking talent, that personal preferences and professional goals may outweigh dollar signs for many candidates.
+Think carefully about what makes your company different from the competition and what you can offer an ideal candidate.
+Then, in the interview and negotiation stages of your search, sell the candidate on those realities.